True fact: a lot of people don’t understand the Agile Manifesto, and therefore they don’t understand agile.

 I know, I know—talk of project management tools is ever present in the agile PM world.

-It’s about taking a more customer-first approach, and enabling your team to be able to deliver better and more valuable work.
-I’ll delve more into the customer-first approach a little later.
+Agile is about taking a customer-first approach and enabling your team to deliver better and more valuable work.
+More on the customer-first approach later!

-So to move away from silos, try out these tips:
+To move away from silos, consider these tips:

-- Colocation: Yes this one again.
+- Colocate the team: Yes, this one again.
 It’s great if your designers can sit near each other and chat about design stuff, but isn’t it better if they’re chatting to the developers about building this great product?
-I know this can be difficult to implement in a larger organisation but even getting together for the duration of a project can help.
+I know this can be difficult to implement in a larger organization or in remote environments, but even getting together for the duration of a project or for key moments can help.
 Talk to your company about how to enable this, and suggest a test run to demonstrate the benefits.

 2. Working Software Over Comprehensive Documentation

 Identify any pain points or blockers in your process.
 Are you too documentation heavy?
-Do you spend days crafting the perfect requirements document, spend ages on a functional scope, and then run out of time to build the product?
+Do you take forever to craft the perfect requirements document, spend ages on a functional scope, and then run out of time to build the product?
 Reduce unnecessary documentation by:

 - Hold workshops upfront to define requirements and next steps rather than writing up lengthy documents.
 Document and share outcomes with photos and brief notes.

-- Time-box upfront discovery or definition into a shorter period.
-Putting this constraint on how much time you spend defining and working things out means there is a greater push to get to something that the designers and developers can tackle more quickly.
+- Compress upfront discovery or definition into a shorter timescale: Constraining how much time you spend defining and working things out means you can get to something that the designers and developers can tackle more quickly.
 You can speed up the process using these discovery session questions.

-- Change your project plan.
-Have you staggered definition, then design, then development?
-Consider pulling the development forward and getting designers and developers working on producing something together, earlier.
+- Change your project plan: Have you staggered definition, then design, then development?
+Consider pulling development forward and getting designers and developers to produce something together, earlier.

 Another of the Agile Manifesto’s principles is: